 Bonaire is a top shore diving destination, and for good reasons.
-The tiny Caribbean Island has a long history of protecting its natural environment, and the Bonaire National Marine Park is a testament to this philosofphy.
+The tiny Caribbean Island has a long history of protecting its natural environment, and the Bonaire National Marine Park is a testament to this philosophy.
 Bonaire dive sites are fantastic and diverse, making the area one of the best diving in Caribbean experience thanks to its abundant marine life diversity.
 Explore the reefs around Bonaire Island, including desolated Klein Bonaire, as well as Lac Bay lagoon and mangroves.

 Bonaire National Marine Park

 The conservation efforts are paying off – the Bonaire diving is fantastic.
 With around 90 dive sites, including approximately 50 shore entry points on the calmer leeward side of the island, most marked by a yellow stone on the side of the road, the island leeward offers immediate water access.
 Boat dives can also be arranged to discover remote sites north of the island, or around Klein Bonaire, an inhabited flat isle off Kralendijk, Bonaire’s main town.
-Thanks to an arid climate and little rainfall, the waters are crystal-clear and provide underwater photographers perfect conditions to capture the colorful corals and marine life.
+Thanks to an arid climate and little rainfall, the waters are crystal-clear and provide underwater photographers with perfect conditions to capture the colorful corals and marine life.

 The coral reefs usually encircle the island, starting right when you enter the water, and slope gradually down to about 30 feet (10 m) in what is called a reef terrace.
-This area spreads about 60 feet (20 meters) in width in the north coast and about 660 feet (200 meters) in the south part.
+This area spreads about 60 feet (20 meters) in width on the north coast and about 660 feet (200 meters) in the south part.
 Bonaire National Marine Park manages all the water around the island, and ensure

 Bonaire Marine Life & Lionfish Invasion